Mexicans abroad: Weekend roundup

 Elsewhere around the globe:

-Hector Moreno, Al Gharafa — In a friendly against Al Khor, the 31-year-old defender scored his first goal for the Qatari club.
-In two seasons with Real Sociedad, Moreno scored two goals.

-Diego Reyes, Fenerbahçe — The center back is reportedly not in the Turkish giants’ plans, and Tigres sounds like his next destination.
+Hector Moreno, Al Gharafa — The Qatari league is underway, and Moreno has made his debut.
+The center back started and played all 90 minutes in Al Gharafa’s 3-0 win over Shahania on Thursday.

+Diego Reyes, Free Agent — Fenerbahçe released Reyes on Sunday.
+He is set to make a Liga MX return with Tigres after leaving for Europe back in 2013.

-Juan Gerardo Ramirez Alosno, Roda JC — Not a household name, the fullback continues to add minutes with Roda, which he joined this summer.
-On Friday, he played 90 minutes in Roda’s 4-0 loss to Volendam.
+Juan Gerardo Ramirez Alosno, Roda JC — On Friday, the 21-year-old fullback started and played 66 minutes in Roda’s 2-1 loss against NEC Nijmegen.

+Carlos Fierro, San Jose Earthquakes – The 25-year-old is slowly but surely finding himself in San Jose.
+On Saturday, Fierro logged nine minutes in the Quakes’ impressive 3-1 win over the Vancouver Whitecaps.

+Carlos Vela, LAFC – LAFC take on rivals LA Galaxy on Sunday.